bmd007/wonderland/README.md

 I can say the architecture is event driven and everything is an event inside the application.
 From outside the appliction will recieve httpRequests.
 And requests lead to commands )events with a needed side effect)

 ## ToDo:
+    * use spring new load balanced http client
     * Create perosn and user management services
     * Add a servlet based web-socket backend as notification manager ??
     (Web flux web socket does not support broker and user specific messages)